Though it’s the time of year to celebrate and give thanks, we can’t help but feel slightly grateful when the rush comes to an end.

 Step One: Get the table organized ahead of time.

 The last thing you want to do while the turkey is in the oven and you’re fearful of burning the stuffing is search for the missing forks from your good china.
 Take some time the night before to set the table according to your liking.
+And while you’re at it, make sure your guests feel even more special by assigning them a place on the table with these cute and reusable mini chalkboard signs.
 If you have to shuffle things around the day of, it won’t be such a huge hassle, considering you already did the heavy lifting (literally and figuratively).

 Step Two: Keep your decorations to a minimum.